For advice or to apply for Business Rates relief or reductionsContact us

 Transitional relief awarded for 2018-19 ended on 31 March 2019.
 Relief will not continue from 1 April 2019 unless we receive a new application.

 There are now certain exceptions to continuing relief:

 - Hospitality subjects with a rateable value over £1.5 million are excluded.

 - Properties previously in receipt of relief by way of a split, merger or re-organisation are excluded.

 - Previous “full relief” properties (benefiting from both transitional relief and small business bonus) will now only be eligible for transitional relief (there is no “top up” small business bonus).

-Year 2 transitional relief (TR2) is also dependent on deminimis State Aid awarded both via previous rates relief and any other state aid over a rolling 3-year period.
-The amount of TR2 you may be entitled to can be reduced if the overall threshold of €200,000 is exceeded (approximately £175,000 at April 2018).
+Transitional relief is dependent on deminimis State Aid awarded both via previous rates relief and any other state aid over a rolling 3 year period.
+The amount of transitional relief you may be entitled to can be reduced if the overall threshold of €200,000 is exceeded (approximately £171,000 at March 2019).